 Start by consulting your primary care physician.
 He or she will help determine the level and type of care required.
 Also, please visit our Getting Started page on this website.

 Most healthcare centers and practices offer payment through Medicare, Medicaid, private pay and private insurance.

 - MEDICARE is a health insurance program for people 65 or older.
 People under 65 may qualify with certain disabilities.
 Medicare does not cover all expenses and is not a long-term care payment option.
 Medicare covers short stays in hospitals and under 100 days in a healthcare center.

 - MEDICAID provides medical benefits to low-income people with no medical insurance or inadequate coverage.
-For additional information, and/or to complete an application for Medicaid, visit the South Carolina Department for Health and Human Services or Georgia’s Department of Human Services.
+For additional information, and/or to complete an application for Medicaid, visit the South Carolina Department for Health and Human Services.

 - PRIVATE PAY is a family or individual payment for services without assistance from any governmental program.
 Our facilities will also assist you with reimbursement from your private long-term care insurance.

 - PRIVATE INSURANCE is the typical “commercial” insurance coverage many have through their employer or other organization or program, or individually contracted with an insurance carrier.
 SAHC has contracts with most major insurers.
 To find out if you’re covered for services at South Atlantic Health Care, contact your insurer or our Central Admissions Department at 864-688-3992.

 For more information on this topic, visit our Payments & Insurance page.

 What are the different care options available?

 - RESPITE CARE – Temporary health center care for dependents who are ill, handicapped or elderly to provide relief for their regular caregivers.
 Respite services are often covered by hospice providers.
 Additionally, the Alzheimer’s Association can provide respite care for those who qualify.